jnweiger/OCFFS/README.md

 * Names are always correct.
 Icons, mimetypes and linked applications are correct.
 * Size, timestamps, permissions and everything are correct.
-* Opening a file while virtual triggers would work as expected, just slower.
+* Opening a file while virtual would work as expected, just slower.
   It triggers a download, and once finished, the file is physical and subsequent reads are fast.
 * Applications that store a recently used list, are no longer confused, when the files become virtual.
 * Give users more flexible tools to switch between virtual and pyhsical and monitor state.
 * Permanent virtual state, even after access.

 The prototype defines new filesystem semantics as a suggestion for wider adoption (WIN and OSX clients).
-It gives early adopters the prossibilty to evaluate.
+It gives early adopters the possibilty to evaluate.
 Feedback welcome.

 ## Availability